-No spotted frog occurrences are known to currently or historically occur within the W. Great Salt Lake, N. Great Salt Lake, Skull Valley, or Tooele Valley subunit.
+No spotted frog occurrences are known to currently or historically occur within the W. Great Salt Lake, N. Great Salt Lake or Skull Valley subunits.
 The actions for these subunits are limited to determining if spotted frog historically or currently occurred in them.
 Since the distribution and occurrence of spotted frog in these subunits remain unclear, threats and conservation goals can not be described.